nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 > The more your tests resemble the way your software is used, the more confidence they can give you.

 This means that our tests should interact with our app just like a real user would do.
-In our Todo List app, a user would have to type in an input, and click the add button to add the item.
+For example, in our Todo app, a user would have to type in an input, and click the add button to add the item.
 Our test should also interact with the app in a similar way: type a todo item in the input, and click the button to add the item.
 Then we verify that the new item has actually been added.
 With react testing library, this not hard to achieve.

 React-testing-library also prevents us from testing implementation details of the app.
-The implementation details are things that users would not normally see or use.
+The implementation details are things that users would normally not see or use.
 It is only known to the developers (ex. the state of your app).
 When you are using enzyme, you are more likely to be testing these implementation details.
 If you test the implementation details, your tests will break if you change/refactor the code.
 This is something we want to avoid.

 If you want to read more about the problems with testing implementation details, here is a nice post written by Kent Dodds [(Testing implementation details)](https://kentcdodds.com/blog/testing-implementation-details).